opnsense/docs/source/manual/how-tos/user-ldap.rst

 ..
 Note::

-    The **Automatic user creation** option replaces manual imports in cases where account details can be retrieved from the remote ldap server.
-Users created with this option should be removed manually from the firewall when they are removed from (one of) the ldap server(s), which is the same as they would be maintained locally on manual imports.
+    The **Automatic user creation** option replaces manual imports in cases where account details can be retrieved from the remote LDAP server.
+Users created with this option should be removed manually from the firewall when they are removed from (one of) the LDAP server(s), which is the same as they would be maintained locally on manual imports.

-    As of version business edition  :code:`21.10`, the system will automatically query the ldap servers and remove unexisting users.
+    As of version business edition :code:`21.10`, the system will automatically query the LDAP servers and remove non-existing users.
     (not available in the community version of OPNsense)